ChrisBaidoo/ChrisBaidoo/README.md

-### Hi there, Im Christian👋
+# Hi there, Im Christian👋

+Im a Frontend Developer with Digital Marketing background and love for everything Tech.
+I am a big fan of Javascript, React and Node.
+As a hobby, I like solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football

 <!--
 **ChrisBaidoo/ChrisBaidoo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-## Im a Frontend Developer at Prewarp.
+#### Im a Frontend Developer with Digital Marketing background and love for everything Tech.
 I am a big fan of Javascript, React and Node.
-#### When Im not solving coding challenges on I enjoy working

-My name is Nick Taylor.
-I am a Senior Software Developer at DEV working on all things DEV.
-I am a big fan of TypeScript, JavaScript, (P)React and Node.
-Once upon a time, I was into C#/ASP.NET.
-Aside from programming, I enjoy hitting the gym, snowboarding, and a long long time ago, rugby.
-I am also not a big fan of spiders.
+As a hobby, I like solving coding challenges on codewars, reading, hitting the gym, and a long time ago, playing American football

 More about me at iamdeveloper.com.